FrederikBenirschke/LimitOrderBook/Readme.md

 [![Limit order book](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/FrederikBenirschke/LimitOrderBook)

 A limit order is an order to buy a stock at a specified maximum or sell a stock at a fixed minimum price.
-A limit order book is an integral part of a trading system and keeps track of the outstanding bid and asks, which are cleared when new limit orders arrive.
+A limit order book is an integral part of a trading system and keeps track of the outstanding bid and asks, which are cleared, when new limit orders arrive.
+Here we implement a First-in-first-out (FIFO) limit order book, which matches incoming orders with the order that have been in the order book for the longest time.

 ## Table of Contents